avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Here is the definition of the different indicators and outputs from the AIMEC post-processing process:

-Mean and max values along path
+Mean and max values along thalweg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All two dimensional field results (for example peak velocities / pressure or flow thickness) can be
+All two dimensional field results (for example peak flow velocities / pressure or flow thickness) can be
-projected into the curvilinear system using the previously described method.
+transformed into the curvilinear system using the previously described method.
 The maximum and
-average values of those fields are computed in each cross-section (l direction).
+average values of those fields are computed in each cross-section (l direction) along the thalweg.
 For example the maximum :math:`A_{cross}^{max}(s)` and average :math:`\bar{A}_{cross}(s)` of
 the two dimensional distribution :math:`A(s,l)` is: